 Start at the macro-level, evaluating plot and theme.
 Chances are the story has evolved a lot since you began, and that can be a good thing.
 Sometimes it takes the whole draft to discover what the story is really about.
 List every scene in the book, then eliminate or rewrite any that don’t advance the narrative.
 Consider your sub-plots as well: all should follow complete mini-arcs.
 Once you fill in all the gaps, evaluate:

-- The book’s starting point: does the novel begin where the story begins?
+- The starting point: does the book begin where the story begins?

 - Does the story make logical sense and maintain plausibility?